divyabm29/Databricks/Practice/README.md

 - DLT notebeook
 - working with table
 - other simple excersizes using Pyspark, Dataframes etc
-- Reading the data from file and conevrting into Dataframes
+- Reading the data from file and converting into Dataframes